 |CallBack Events||Widget-specific special events.
 For example, Record Delete, on Select, on Deselect for a grid widget; Before Records Update for Data Navigator.|

-WaveMaker supports multi-event handling.
-One can assign a series of actions to be triggered by a single event.
+WaveMaker supports multi-action event handling.
+This means you can assign a series of actions that can be triggered by a single event.
 Click on the "+" next to the event name to add more actions.
 When you use a series of variables to trigger on an event ensure that you handle eventualities like one callback was a success and other failed.

 We have seen how Page Layouts, Navigation, and Events help in defining the flow of the app.
 Check out these use cases to further your experience.